-- (a) the financial statements and notes set out on pages 17 to 44 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) give a true and fair view of the financial position as at 30 June 2017 and of the performance for the period ended on that date of the Group. - (b) the remuneration disclosures that are contained in the Remuneration Report in the Directors Report comply with Australian Accounting Standard AASB 124 Related Party Disclosures, The Corporations Act 2001 and the Corporations Regulations 2001. - (c) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (d) the financial statements comply with International Financial Reporting Standards as set out in Note 1.
+- (a) the accompanying financial statements and notes are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) give a true and fair view of the financial position as at 30 June 2018 and of the performance for the period ended on that date of the Group. - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (c) the financial statements comply with International Financial Reporting Standards as set out in Note 1.

-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2017.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2018.